L&D Travel Nurse Jobs in Tennessee

 Why Take Labor and Delivery Travel Nurse Jobs in Tennessee?

 Then there’s the volume.
 Nashville and Memphis both run high-birth-rate metro markets, with large academic medical centers and regional women’s & children’s programs delivering thousands of babies a year, plus Level III and IV NICU-attached units that keep the high-risk and complicated-delivery caseload steady.
 Knoxville and Chattanooga round out the map with busy community birth centers that need travelers, too.
-The clinical exposure runs deep, the no-income-tax angle keeps more of your money working for you, and the demand rarely dries up.
+The clinical exposure runs deep, and the no-income-tax angle keeps more of your money working for you.
+The demand rarely dries up, either.
 Want to size the state up across specialties?
 Our travel healthcare jobs in Tennessee hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Tennessee

 Most Tennessee L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts with call layered on top depending on the unit.
-Day to day, you’re managing laboring patients from admission through delivery — running continuous electronic fetal monitoring (EFM) and interpreting the strip, titrating Pitocin for inductions and augmentation, supporting epidural placement and the patient afterward, and staying a step ahead of how labor is progressing.
+Day to day, you’re managing laboring patients from admission through delivery: running continuous electronic fetal monitoring (EFM) and interpreting the strip, titrating Pitocin for inductions and augmentation, supporting epidural placement and the patient afterward, and staying a step ahead of how labor is progressing.
 When it’s time to push, you’re at the bedside coaching through delivery; when a cesarean is called, you’re circulating or recovering, depending on how that unit runs its OR.
-Expect a quick orientation on the unit’s EFM system, induction protocols, and emergency workflows — facilities hire L&D travelers who can pick up a busy board fast and start carrying patients almost right away.
+Expect a quick orientation on the unit’s EFM system, induction protocols, and emergency workflows.
+Facilities want L&D travelers who can pick up a busy board fast and start carrying patients almost right away.

 And then there’s the part of the job nobody can schedule.
-A delivery can go from textbook to emergency in a heartbeat — a sudden fetal deceleration, a shoulder dystocia, a postpartum hemorrhage (PPH) after the placenta delivers — and you’re the one calling it early and moving fast.
+A delivery can go from textbook to emergency in a heartbeat, whether it’s a sudden fetal deceleration, a shoulder dystocia, or a postpartum hemorrhage (PPH) after the placenta delivers, and you’re the one calling it early and moving fast.
 NRP (neonatal resuscitation) readiness is part of every delivery, because the baby who needs help at the warmer needs it in seconds, not minutes.
 You’ll also work OB triage and high-risk antepartum cases: preeclampsia on a magnesium drip, preterm labor, ruptured membranes coming through the door at 3 a.m.
-Because babies and OB emergencies don’t keep business hours, many Tennessee L&D contracts carry call on top of your scheduled shifts — and that callback pay adds real money to your weekly total (more in the FAQs below).
-If high-acuity, no-two-shifts-alike work is what gets you out of bed, Tennessee keeps it coming.
+Because babies and OB emergencies don’t keep business hours, many Tennessee L&D contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more in the FAQs below).
+If high-acuity, no-two-shifts-alike work is what you’re after, Tennessee delivers it nightly.

 Labor and Delivery Travel Nurse Pay in Tennessee